 The Wiltshire Cure was developed by the Harris family of Calne, Wiltshire and was revolutionary in its time (1840's), they packed the roof with ice - as meat keeps fresh longer at lower temperatures it did not require so much salt.
 A milder cure was born.
-The term 'Wet-cure' means to immerse in a brine, unfortunately mass produced bacon today is not only immersed in liquid but pumped with water and phosphates to speed up the process and add yield (and the more supermarkets squeezed the price, the more water was added), flavour was sacrificed for profit.
-I hope that when you taste our bacon it will redeem the name of 'Wiltshire Cure' as a brine cured bacon, with no added water that does not shrivel, but sizzles in your pan!
+The term 'Wet-cure' means to immerse in a brine, unfortunately mass produced bacon today is not only immersed in liquid but pumped with water and flavour enhancers to speed up the process and add yield, flavour was sacrificed for profit.
+We hope that when you taste our bacon it will redeem the name of 'Wiltshire Cure' as a brine cured bacon, that sizzles in the frying pan!

 THE CHIPNAM a traditional ham that has a deep pink colour and is firm when cut.
 Its full flavour made it a favourite dish on the farmhouse table at Farmhouse Harvest Suppers.
 This Wiltshire ham is coated in breadcrumbs.